 For example, these four questions all address the same excerpt from the wordless picture book Sidewalk Circus.
 At first glance, they appear very similar.
 However, when applying them to the text itself, they would clearly produce different responses.

 If students do not accurately interpret the function of these general academic words, they will continue to miss points on standardized tests—and it’s not because they didn’t understand the passage they read.
 It’s because they didn’t understand the question they were asked!

 Utilizing a comprehensive list (below, left), select 10-15 general academic words per grade level.
-Target those words all year and in all content areas—math, science, social studies, etc. This will ensure students are applying them in various contexts.
-(NOTE: These functional words are in addition to the core content-specific/domain-specific vocabulary that is being taught in each subject area.)
+Integrate those words all year within all content areas—math, science, social studies, etc. This will ensure students are applying them in various contexts.
+(NOTE: These functional words are in addition to the core content-specific/domain-specific vocabulary that is being taught per subject area.)